Exceptional zero formulas for anticyclotomic p-adic L-functions: Introduction

 The ideas of \cite{MTT} have been generalized with success in other contexts.
 For instance, Bertolini and Darmon defined in \cite{Bertolini1998} a new (anticyclotomic) $p$-adic L-function associated with an elliptic curve $E/\Q$ and an imaginary quadratic field $K$.
 The $p$-adic description of the geometry of the Shimura curve $X$ over $K_p$ allowed them to attack a new $p$-adic Birch and Swinnerton-Dyer ($p$-adic BSD) in this anticyclotomic setting.
 One of their main results \cite[Theorem B]{Bertolini1998} relates a Heegner point with the derivative of the $p$-adic $L$-function, obtaining a $p$-adic analogue to the celebrated Gross-Zagier formula.

 In order to deal with the case where $K/\Q$ is real quadratic one has to slightly change the point of view.
-In this situation, the corresponding anticyclotomic $p$-adic Galois group $\mcG_p$ is finite, and therefore no analytic $L_p(E,K,s)$ can be defined.
+In this situation, the corresponding anticyclotomic $p$-adic Galois group $\mcG_{K,p}$ is finite, and therefore no analytic $L_p(E,K,s)$ can be defined.
 But following the philosophy of Mazur-Tate in \cite{MT}, we can rewrite the $p$-adic BSD working directly with the measure $\mu_{E,K}$ instead of the analytic function $L_p(E,K,s)$.
-In fact, the space of measures $\tno{Meas}(\mcG_p,\C_p)$ has a natural ring structure, called \emph{Iwasawa algebra}.
+In fact, the space of measures $\tno{Meas}(\mcG_{K,p},\C_p)$ has a natural ring structure, called \emph{Iwasawa algebra}.
 The order of vanishing of $L_p(E,K,s)$ at $s=0$ is precisely the maximum $r$ for which $\mu_{K,E}\in I_1^r$, where for any character $\chi$ the augmentation ideal $I_\chi$ is the kernel of the ring homomorphism $\varphi_\chi$:

-Moreover, finding the $r$th derivative of $L_p(E,K,s)$ at $s=0$ amounts to compute the image of $\mu_{K,E}$ in $I_1^r/I_1^{r+1}$.
-With this new formalism in mind, Bertolini and Darmon were able to obtain in \cite{Bertolini2007} an analogous $p$-adic Gross-Zagier formula relating the class of $\mu_{K,E}$ in $I_1/I_1^{2}$ and a Darmon point when $K/\Q$ was real quadratic.
+Moreover, finding the $r$th derivative of $L_p(E,K,s)$ at $s=0$ amounts to computing the image of $\mu_{K,E}$ in $I_1^r/I_1^{r+1}$.
+With this new formalism in mind, Bertolini and Darmon were able to obtain in \cite{Bertolini2007} an analogous $p$-adic Gross-Zagier formula relating the class of $\mu_{K,E}$ in $I_1/I_1^{2}$ to a Darmon point when $K/\Q$ was real quadratic.
+Indeed, the Artin map of Class Field Theory provides a morphism

-Now that a general $\mfp$-adic construction of Darmon points is available for arbitrary number fields $F$ and arbitrary extensions $K/F$, the aim of this project was originally to generalize Bertolini and Darmon's results by relating a (twisted) Darmon point $P_\chi^\mfp$, for a given character $\chi$, with the image in $I_\chi/I_\chi^2$ of an anticyclotomic measure associated with $E$, $K/F$ and $\mfp$.
-More precisely, given a modular elliptic curve over $F$, we have its associated automorphic representation $\pi$.
-Via Jacquet-Langlands, $\pi$ is a representation of the adelic points of a projective algebraic group $G$ attached to a quaternion algebra $B$ over $F$.
-If we impose that $K$ embeds in $B$, we have an inclusion $T\hookrightarrow G$ of algebraic groups, where $T$ is the torus attached to $K^\ti/F^\ti$.
-Class Field Theory gives rise to an anticyclotomic Galois group $\mcG_T$ associated with $T$.
-Hence, the Artin map gives rise to a morphism

-for any set of non-archimedean places $S$.
-Using the realization of $\pi$ in higher group cohomology spaces, we are able to construct a $p$-adic measure $\mu_{\phi_\lambda^\mfp}$ attached to $\mfp$ and $\phi_\lambda^\mfp$, any class of the corresponding cohomology group.
-Such a measure $\mu_{\phi_\lambda^\mfp}$ has good interpolation properties as shown in Theorem \ref{THMintprop}.
-Notice that we have a natural group homomorphism